Fizzbane/Optimize_SoT/README.md

 4. Follow the interactive menu:
     * **Option 1 (Auto-Detect):** Recommended.
 Cleans all caches and deploys optimized configs.
     * **Option 2 (Custom Steam Path):** Use this if your Steam library is on a custom drive.
+5. Add Launch Options, See below
-5. See in-game settings & Nvidia Profile Inspector tweaks below
+6. Nvidia Profile Inspector tweaks & in-game settings, See below

 > **Note:** The script automatically backs up your existing configuration files (`.bak`) before applying changes.